nutratech/blog/posts/2022/07/02/hosting-your-own-blog-ubuntu-nginx-ghost.rst

 ####################################

 Self-hosting can be tough.
-You need to back up regularly, and any writing,any comments or media uploaded in between is precarious.
+You need to back up regularly, and any writing, any comments or media uploaded in between is precarious.
 If anything happens to your VPS, you may be only able to restore as recently as your last backup point.